morrownr/USB-WiFi/home/AP_Mode/Bridged_Wireless_Access_Point.md

 https://github.com/morrownr/7612u

-Note: For this access point setup to support WPA3-SAE in a dual band setup, two USB WiFi adapters with Mediatek or Atheros chipsets are required as the Realtek and internal Raspberry Pi WiFi drivers do not support WPA3-SAE as of the date of this document.
+Note: For this access point setup to support WPA3-SAE in a dual band setup, two USB WiFi adapters with Mediatek, Atheros or Realtekchipsets are required internal Raspberry Pi WiFi drivers do not support WPA3-SAE as of the date of this document.

 The follow site provides links to adapters that support WPA3-SAE: [USB-WIFI](https://github.com/morrownr/USB-WiFi)